59de44955ebd/make-mac-machine/README.md

 Since the beginning of 2023, macOS High Sierra Internet recovery broke.
 But the recovery media is still online, the issue is related to some [SSL fuss](https://mrmacintosh.com/how-to-fix-the-recovery-server-could-not-be-contacted-error-high-sierra-recovery-is-still-online-but-broken/) and can  by fixed by replacing "https://" with "http://" in the download URLs.

-So when running a macOS 10.13 High Sierra machine created by mac-mac-machine for the very first time, before clicking on "Reinstall macOS" first open Terminal from the "Utilities" menu and run:
+So when running a macOS 10.13 High Sierra machine created by make-mac-machine for the very first time, before clicking on "Reinstall macOS" first open Terminal from the "Utilities" menu and run:
 ```
 /Volumes/hs/fix.sh
 ```